-Even with major building code relaxations given to these contained spaces, there can be a number of complications that can get in the way of legalizing your unregistered basement suite.
-From simple elements such as ratio of basement suite to owner space, fire separations to the location of entrances, there’s a lot to be considered.
+Even with significant building code relaxations given to basement suites, there can be a number of complications that can get in the way of legalizing your basement suite.
+From simple elements such as the ratio of basement suite to owner space, fire separations to the location of entrances, there’s a lot to be considered.

-In this article well break down what a legal suite requires and what you can do determine what that means for your particular set of circumstances.
-But before we get started, you’re going to need to collect a few things so you can collect your thoughts.
-Those include:
+In this article well break down what a legal suite requires and what you can do to determine what that means for your particular set of circumstances.

-Alternately, you can get online with Google Chrome or Mozilla Firefox and launch a search window for “[Your Municipality Name] GIS”.
-Once loaded, you can search your address and click on “Property Report” which will list a number of public details including the zoning designation.
+Alternately, you can go online using Google Chrome or Mozilla Firefox browsers.
+Launch a search window for “[Your Municipality Name] GIS”.
+Once loaded, you can search your address.
+Click on “Property Report” which will list a number of public details including the zoning designation.

-With the zoning information in hand, you do an online search of “[Your Municipality Name] [zoning designation] zoning bylaw” which should get you a PDF of your zoning bylaw.
-A skim through that document should describe the outright and conditional uses for properties within that designation.
-Your looking to find secondary suites as an outright or allowable use for your homes zone.
+With your zoning information in hand, do an online search for “[Your Municipality Name] [zoning designation] zoning bylaw” which will get you a PDF of your zoning bylaw.
+A skim through that document will describe the “Principal” and “Secondary Uses” for properties within that zoning designation.
+You’re looking to find “Secondary Suites” listed as a secondary uses for your properties zoning designation.

 If you’re still unsure, a phone call to city hall should confirm for you the details described above.

-There’s single bigger limiter to obtaining a legal basement suite then BC Building Code) limitation on suite size.
+There’s no single bigger limiter to building a legal basement suite then the BCBC (BC Building Code) limitation on suite size.
 It reads as “a secondary suite shall have a maximum gross floor area of 90 m2 (968.8 ft2) or 40% of the habitable floor area of the principal dwelling, whichever is less.”

-In past number of years, municipal requirements to conform to the code definition of a basement suite more and more.
+In past number of years, municipalities have been enforcing the building code definition of a basement suite more and more.
 Locally there’s no flexibility on floor space.

 Collect your tools & using a tape measure at ground level, complete a baseline measurement around the exterior of your entire home.
 Using the sketch example, draw out the footprint of your home.
 Be careful to show the interior walls that separate the suite from your space.

-These measurements are only approximations at this point so don’t worry about super accurate.
-Exterior areas such as deck, carports or attached garages are excluded from these calculations.
+These measurements are only approximations at this point so don’t worry about being super accurate.
+Keep in mind exterior areas such as deck, carports or attached garages or pool houses are excluded from these calculations.

 Once measured and drawn out on a basic level, complete the math to get your overall finished square footage.
-Compare the overall square footage to the space occupied by the space to get the percentage used by the suite.
-If you have a large footprint in your home, then the odds are the 40% won’t be a problem for you.
+Compare the overall square footage to the space occupied by the space to get the percentage used by the basement suite.
+If you have a large footprint in your home, then odds are the 40% won’t be a problem for you.
 However, keep in mind the max overall square footage of a suite can only be 90 m2 or 968 ft2.

-On the flip side, if you have a small footprint home and want the entire basement to be a suite, that could be a problem because it would be close to 50% of the total finished floor space and thus not conform to the definition of a basement suite.
+On the flip side, if you have a small footprint home and want the entire basement to be a suite, that likely going be a problem.
+The basement area would be close to 50% of the total finished floor space and thus would not conform to the definition of a basement suite.

-Now that we know that can get a legal secondary suite, it’s time to get a little more technical with municipal requirements.
-As we work our way into your home, we need to consider how your potential tenants will get to and from their suite.
+Now that the bigger limitations have been assessed & resolved, it’s time to get a little more technical with municipal zoning requirements.
+As we work our way into your home, the next step is to consider how your potential tenants will get to and from their suite.

 All municipalities require that landlords provide on site parking for at least one vehicle in addition to at least one space for themselves.

-In places like Kelowna and West Kelowna, they require one (1) on site parking for every bedroom within your basement suite.
+In places like Kelowna and West Kelowna, your required to have one (1) on site parking for every bedroom within your basement suite.
 That means that a two-bedroom secondary suite will require a minimum of three (3) on site parking spaces in order to receive approval.

 In-line parking is often approved but there is little leniency for on street parking unless it’s a unique situation.
-Interior parking spaces such as attached or detached garages also count towards on-site parking but if you plan to share an enclosed parking space, they’ll need their own dedicated access.
+Enclosed parking spaces such as attached or detached garages also count towards on-site parking.
+However, if you plan to share an enclosed parking space, they’ll need their own dedicated access.

 One window for each bedroom is required but only within spaces that would be considered bedrooms.
 That means they have a window as well as a storage closet or wardrobe cabinet.

-Additionally, make sure the window your wanting to make the egress window is in a location that is easily accessible and visible to the average person in the room.
+Additionally, make sure the window you’re wanting to make the egress window is in a location that is easily accessible and should be visually obvious to the average person.

 Fire separations in basement suites are very important and treated as such within the BC Building Code.
-Secondary suites are supposed to have 5/8″ thick Type X gypsum wall board on the ceilings between units that varies in thickness and type.
-However, exceptions to the thickness can be made so long as an alternate solution is employed that alleviates the increased fire risk.
+Secondary suites are supposed to have a minimum thickness finished gypsum wall board on the ceilings between units that varies in thickness and type.
+However, exceptions to the finish & thickness of your drywall ceiling can vary with several ways to get a compliant code assembly.

-Now this isn’t always easy to do and we acknowledged it may be difficult to perform without cutting into the ceiling material.
-The simplest location to check the thickness of your home ceiling finish is from around any light or fan hole.
+This isn’t always easy to do and we admit it may be difficult to perform without cutting into the ceiling material.
+The easiest place to check the thickness of your home ceiling finish is around any light or fan hole.

-From this location you can measure the thickness by removing the shroud on any recessed pot lights, taking the cover off any junction boxes or pulling down the cover on your bathroom fan.
+From this location you can measure the thickness of the drywall.
+Remove the shroud on any recessed pot lights, taking the cover off any junction boxes or pulling down the cover on your bathroom fan.

 Building code is modeled after the behavior of a really tall individual who doesn’t function well after dark.
 As a result, basement suite headroom requirements can seem excessive and heavy handed at times.
 However, there’s no arguing the importance of people being to able to escape in an emergency situation.